Why I Belong

 View from the Home of an “Abortionist”

 We are in Day Six in this summer’s antiabortion grandstanding event.
 A small corps of antiabortion activists is in town, attempting to recreate the hysteria of 25 years ago, when thousands of them descended on Wichita.
-The goal, largely accomplished in 1991 but pretty much a bust this … read more.
+The goal, largely accomplished in 1991 but pretty much a bust this time around, was to disrupt and enrage a community that included … Continue reading View from the Home of an “Abortionist”

 The Art of Passing

 People, regardless of their gender, sexuality, or any other trait, are always in transition.
 From daughter to mother, brother to uncle, we all undergo changes in our lives.
-However, trans people experience transition in a very unique and … read more.
+However, trans people experience transition in a very unique and often challenging way.
+The idea of “passing” (that is, being acknowledged as one’s preferred gender) is spoken … Continue reading The Art of Passing

 Feminist Life